AWS VPC Peering – Cross-Account, Cross-Region & Limitations

 6. Only one peering connection can be established between the same two VPCs at the same time.

-7. Jumbo frames are supported for peering connections within the same region.
+7. Jumbo frames (MTU up to 8500 bytes) are supported for peering connections both within the same region and across regions.

 8. A placement group can span peered VPCs that are in the same region; however, you do not get full-bisection bandwidth between instances in peered VPCs